AlexsLemonade/refinebio-examples/validate-differential-expression/README.md

 The comparison in this example results in a Venn diagram that illustrates the overlap of the two datasets' differentially-regulated genes.
 For this example workflow, the gene expression datasets and sample metadata are stored in a `data/` directory.

+### Validating your own differential expression results with refine.bio data

 If you'd like to adapt an example to include data you've obtained from [refine.bio](https://www.refine.bio/), and your own dataset's results, we recommend following these steps below.

-### Validating your own differential expression results with refine.bio data

-After going through the example workflow here, if you'd like to use this to validate your own differential expression results we recommend taking the following steps:

 #### Step 1) Find a refine.bio dataset